 If you look into your pocket right now you will probably find at least three things; your phone, keys and yes, your Wallet.
 The wallet is a universal thing when it comes to items people carry in their daily life.
 No matter what your job is and how you spend your average day, you are going to need a wallet.
-You never realize it but your wallet is the most versatile thing in your pocket except for you smartphone.
-It carry your cash, business cards, credit/debit cards, driving license, bills, keys, coins and many other things and it makes sure that they are accessible right away.
+You never realize it, but your wallet is the most versatile thing in your pocket except for your smartphone.
+It carries your cash, business cards, credit/debit cards, driving license, bills, keys, coins, and many other things and makes sure that they are accessible right away.

 Here is a list of five qualities or features any good leather wallet should possess.

-This list is not sorted in any particular way but if I have to list important factors first, Leather Quality would make it to the top.
+This list is not sorted in any particular way, but if I have to list important factors first, Leather Quality will make it to the top.
 High-quality leather has a peculiar ‘feel’ when you hold it in your hand.
-To fully judge leather you will have to have some basic background knowledge but you can judge the leather quality up to some extent just by rubbing a double layer together.
-High-quality leather is soft, has a natural smell and simply feels good.
-If you want to evaluate it technically then full grain leather is the highest quality of leather.
-This is the uppermost part of the hide where the fibers are arranged in cross arrangement giving it extra life and it develops a nice patina with time.
+To adequately judge leather, you need basic background knowledge, but you can judge the leather quality up to some extent just by rubbing a double layer together.
+High-quality leather is soft, has a natural smell, and feels good.
+If you want to evaluate it technically, then full-grain leather is the highest quality of leather.
+This is the uppermost part of the hide where the fibers are arranged in cross arrangement giving it extra life, and it develops a beautiful patina with time.
 Next to it is top grain leather.
-Top grain leather is obtained when the upper layer is split apart and the surface is sanded to remove any remaining imperfections.
+Top grain leather is obtained when the upper layer is split apart, and the surface is sanded to remove any remaining imperfections.
 It has a smooth look.
 It does not develop a natural patina like the top grain leather.
 The third and most commonly used leather is genuine leather.
-A thing to remember here is to not get confused by the word ‘genuine’ as it does not means ‘original’.
-Genuine leather is the lower layer of the split in which the fibers are almost linearly arranged giving low strength and wear resistant.
-It is regarded as the lowest quality of leather.
+A thing to remember here is not to get confused by the word ‘genuine’ as it does not means ‘original.’
+Genuine leather is the lower layer of the split in which the fibers are almost linearly arranged giving low strength and wear-resistant.
+It is considered as the lowest quality of leather.

-Everyday life is changing and we constantly require new features in almost every product we use.
-Credit cards were not very common a few years ago but now you can’t live without it.
+Everyday life is changing, and we continuously require new features in almost every product we use.
+Credit cards were not very common a few years ago, but now you can’t live without it.
 RFID-enabled cards are now getting popular as well.
 This new technology brings, with itself, some new security and privacy threats and you have to be on constant watch for skimmers.
 Your wallet can help you here.
 RFID blocking wallets are gaining popularity in the market.
 They use a layer of signal blocking material beneath the leather to keep unfriendly scanner out.

 As a user what you want in your wallet do let us know in the comment section.